Diamond Jubilee of Queen Victoria: Events

 Thousands of residents in London and Manchester took part in street feasts, where Thomas Lipton distributed free ale and tobacco.
 A chain of beacons were lit across the United Kingdom and Nottingham, Bradford and Hull were granted their city charter as part of the celebrations.
-The following day the Queen visited Constitution Hill in the City of London where 10,000 schoolchildren had gathered, and attended a reception in Slough.
+The following day the Queen visited Constitution Hill, London where 10,000 schoolchildren had gathered, and attended a reception in Slough.

 The celebrations lasted a fortnight and a garden party at Buckingham Palace and a state banquet were held to mark the occasion.
 Memorial fountains and towers were erected to mark the occasion, including the Jubilee Tower on the moors above Darwen in Lancashire and the Cunningham Clock Tower in Peshawar on the North West Frontier of British India.
 Alfred Austin and Rudyard Kipling also wrote special poems in honour of the Queen.